Frequently Asked Questions

 Yes, continuing education is a requirement of this profession.
 Once the radiographer has successfully completed the registry exam he/she will need to show evidence of continuing education following the first registration renewal.
 Successful completion of the registry exam administered by the ARRT is adequate to fulfill CE requirements and is good through the first registration renewal.
 The biennium period begins the first day of the birth month and ends 25 months thereafter.
 Twenty-four credits are needed during each 24 month biennium.
 A minimum of 12 credits must be Category 'A' and must be approved by a recognized education provider.
 Twelve credits may be Category 'B' meaning that they do not need to be approved by a recognized education provider.
 It is the technologist's responsibility to obtain these credits.
 There are several avenues available that will help you with this process.
 The state and regional society often hold meetings that help technologist receive the credits they need.
 Many employers provide this opportunity also.
 Some employers provide radiographers with financing to help pay for education opportunities.
 Another avenue to obtain CE credit is the journal 'Radiologic Technology' published by the American Society of Radiologic Technologists (ASRT).
 This directed reading has a test that can be taken for CE credit.

 Most x-ray equipment is now computerized and requires people that are computer literate.
-I have worked with CAT Scan equipment that could be programed to speak the language of your patient.
+There is CT Scan equipment that can be programmed to speak the language of the patient.
 Breathing instructions were delivered in a voice that the patient recognizes and is familiar with.

-The trend now is a movement towards a 'filmless' department.
-Computed Radiography (CR) and Direct Radiology (DR) is the future.
+Computed Radiography (CR) and Direct Radiology (DR) are the most common x-ray imaging technologies today.
+The old method of x-ray film is only used in small, rural offices.
 Idaho State University is one of a few institutions that offers both computed radiography and direct radiography in the program.
 ISU has state of the art facilities for training purposes.

 You will interact with faculty, other students, clinical instructors, technologists, patients, physicians, and other health care workers on a day to day basis.
 This program will teach you the needed personal skills required for these types of interactions.